Paras0143/ECO_VISION/README.md

 1. Create a Firebase project at https://firebase.google.com/
 2. Enable Authentication with Email/Password and Google providers
-3. Update the Firebase config in `src/context/AuthContext.jsx`
+3. Update the Firebase config in `src/context/AuthContext.jsx` now shifted to env

 ### Backend Configuration